 What do motion sensors see?

-In the context of cameras, mostly infrared energy.
-A PIR (passive infrared sensor) is the type of sensor that detects general movement, but an imaging sensor is needed as well in order to actually gauge information about who, or what, moved, and these sensors are in all cameras.
-It compares sequential images from the footage, frame by frame, to determine information based on changes to the pixels.
+In the context of cameras, motion sensors see infrared.
+A PIR (passive infrared sensor) is the type of sensor that detects general movement, but an imaging sensor is needed as well in order to gauge information about who, or what, moved, and these sensors are in all cameras.
+This compares sequential images from the footage, frame by frame, to determine information based on changes to the pixels.

 Do motion sensor cameras record all the time?

-No. While they are on, and, therefore, ‘observing’ all the time, the advantage of a motion activated security camera is that it can be configured to only record and save footage when the sensor detects movement, thereby saving memory.
+Motion sensor cameras do not record continuously.
+While they are ‘observing’ all the time, the advantage of a motion activated security camera is that it can be configured to only record and save footage when the sensor detects movement, thereby saving memory.
 Many cameras also allow for certain parameters to be changed, like only activating when objects of certain weights, sizes, or temperatures are detected.

 Why is motion detection not working?